 Instructions: they were easy to follow. for those that need a bit more help, you can also follow along with Mimi G’s sew-along for this pattern on YouTube here.

 Fit: I am happy with the look of the dress.

 Did it look like the photo/drawing on the pattern envelope once you were done sewing with it?: Yes and now.
 I chose a fabric that was not among the recommended fabrics for this pattern.
 My fabric is not a flowy as the suggested fabrics (linen, soft cotton, chambray, silky types or batik) so it is a little stiffer than one would expect.
 Hopefully, once the fabric is washed a few times it will get a bit more drapey.

 Watch out for: if you chose to play around with the print or colour block your dress, please be extra careful when you cut your fabric to make sure that you have mirror images of the pattern pieces.
 Also, keep in mind that the pattern envelope does not mention the ribbon needed for the inside of the dress.
 If you do not have any in your stash you will need to purchase at least 1 m.

 Make Again?: Yes.
 I do like the dress and when I make it again, I will use a more appropriate fabric, like viscose, for it to get a look closer to the dresses Mimi G made.

 My plan did not quite go as I wanted it to.
-In my head, the dress was supposed to be one side front and back with the stripped going vertically and the other side horizontally.
-I assumed that the back bodice was cut with the paper piece facing down so, I ended up with one side with the front stripes going in one direction whereas on the back they were the other direction.
+In my head, the dress was supposed to be one side front and back with the strips going vertically and the other side horizontally.
+I assumed that the back bodice was cut with the paper piece facing down so, I ended up with one side with the front stripes going in one direction whereas on the back they were in the other direction.
 The good news I managed to be consistent and the bodice and skirt pieces went in the same direction.